techdrive-releases/Techdrive-retro/README_XP.md

 This is **not** a cut-down copy of the modern TechDrive.
-It is a dedicated application written for the last official Python that still ran on XP (Python 3.4.4) and for the commands that actually exist on XP/Vista (`wmic`, `systeminfo`, `netsh`, `sc`, `reg`, classic Control Panel applets).
+It is a dedicated application written for the last official Python that still ran on XP and for the commands that actually exist on XP/Vista (`wmic`, `systeminfo`, `netsh`, `sc`, `reg`, classic Control Panel applets).

 ## Requirements